Thomas Nozkowski with Chris Martin

 Nozkowski: Ideas go around.
 For me, remember that I helped hang at least one Forrest Bess show at Parsons in the late sixties.
 Richard Tuttle pointed to something about being appropriate in your choice of materials and scale.
 I was always surprised that there weren’t more people doing small paintings.
 It just makes so damn much sense; I thought it was really bizarre that this idea met with any resistance at all.
 But I’m sure Bill will tell you the same thing, that the attitude most art people had then about appropriate size was truly ridiculous.

 Nozkowski: I think there’s a new model in the world today for one; but number two, it took me a while to figure things out.
-I was working at Betty Parsons and she would occasionally show my sculptures in group shows and in her office.
+I was working at Betty Parsons's and she would occasionally show my sculptures in group shows and in her office.
 She and Ruth Vollmer would generously send people to my studio to look at work.
 They’d come to see the sculptures but I would always pull out some paintings and, boy, I would just get treated terribly.
-I remember Steingrim Larssen, who was then the director of the Louisiana Museum near Copenhagen, coming by, and, to my surprise, he got excited about the paintings.
+I remember Steingrim Laursen, who was then the director of the Louisiana Museum near Copenhagen, coming by, and, to my surprise, he got excited about the paintings.
 This was 1975 or ’76, and he pulled a whole group out, said that he thought they were really interesting and then said, “Your psychiatrist told you to do these right?”
 He just thought it was some kind of therapy, he couldn’t imagine that this was serious work.
 I got a lot of that.
 Even Betty Parsons who was very supportive and loved young artists, she would flinch whenever I showed her a painting.
 So, I joined a co-op gallery to have a way to get them out of the studio and into the world.

 Rail: It seems amazing that no one could see what you were doing—why?

 Nozkowski: Well, at that moment, paintings had to be large, they had to be fairly reductive in program, if not in formal values, in colors and in images.
 I think size was the first problem, the second thing was I was working on canvas boards for quasi-political reasons again and that was held in contempt.
 I’ll tell you another story.
-There was an organization called The Organization of Independent Artists and they were attempting to subvert the gallery and museum system and all the established hierarchies.
+There was an organization called the Organization of Independent Artists and they were attempting to subvert the gallery and museum system and all the established hierarchies.
 They had decided that each artist shown in their group shows would pick the next artists and so on.
 I was one of the artists chosen for the second show.
 I remember going to the organizational meeting and being told that the other artists had decided I couldn’t be in the show because the paintings weren’t serious.

 Rail: Fascinating, what a story!
 But that must have been painful.
 So how does it feel now to have a growing audience for your paintings?